History of Rochester, New York: Rochesterville and The Flour City

-Soon after the Erie Canal east to the Hudson River was opened in 1825, the economy and population grew quickly.
-By 1830, the population reached 9,200, and the city became the original boomtown first known as "The Young Lion of the West."
-It quickly, however, became known as the Flour City, based on the numerous flour mills which were located along waterfalls on the Genesee in what is now the Brown's Race area of downtown Rochester.
-The first ten days the canal was open east to the Hudson, 40,000 barrels (3,600 tons) of Rochester flour were shipped to Albany and New York City.
-Local millers soon were grinding 25,000 bushels of wheat daily.
-In 1829, the Rochester Athenaeum was founded as a reading society.
-The Athenaeum charged members a five-dollar annual fee to hear lectures by some of America's best-known orators including Oliver Wendell Holmes Sr., Horace Greeley and Ralph Waldo Emerson.
+After the Erie Canal opened east to the Hudson River in 1825, the city's economy and population grew rapidly.
+By 1830, the population reached 9,200, and Rochester was referred to as "The Young Lion of the West."
+The city became known as the Flour City, owing to the numerous flour mills located along waterfalls on the Genesee in the area now known as Brown's Race in downtown Rochester.
+In the first ten days after the canal opened east to the Hudson, 40,000 barrels (3,600 tons) of Rochester flour were shipped to Albany and New York City.
+Local millers processed 25,000 bushels of wheat daily.
+In 1829, the Rochester Athenaeum was founded as a reading society, charging members a five-dollar annual fee to attend lectures by speakers including Oliver Wendell Holmes Sr., Horace Greeley, and Ralph Waldo Emerson.
 The Athenaeum was one of the forerunners of the Rochester Institute of Technology.

 In 1830 and 1831, Rochester experienced one of the largest Protestant revivals of the Second Great Awakening, led by Charles Grandison Finney.
-A leading pastor in New York, who was converted in the Rochester meetings, gave this account of Finney's meetings there: The whole community was stirred.
+A contemporary pastor who was converted during the Rochester meetings described the impact of the revival: The whole community was stirred.
 Religion was the topic of conversation in the house, in the shop, in the office, and on the street.
 The only theater in the city was converted into a livery stable; the only circus into a soap and candle factory.
 Grog shops were closed; the Sabbath was honored; the sanctuaries were thronged with happy worshippers; a new impulse was given to every philanthropic enterprise; the fountains of benevolence were opened, and men lived to good.

-By 1834, some 20 flour mills were producing 500,000 barrels (44,000 t) annually, the population reached 13,500 and the city area expanded to 4,000 acres (16 km^{2}).
-Rochester was then re-chartered as a city, and Jonathan Child, son-in-law of Col. Rochester, was elected its first mayor.
+By 1834, some 20 flour mills were producing 500,000 barrels (44,000 t) annually, the population reached 13,500, and the city area expanded to 4,000 acres (16 km^{2}).
+Rochester was re-chartered as a city, and Jonathan Child, son-in-law of Col. Rochester, was elected its first mayor.

 In 1837, the Rochester Orphan Asylum was founded by the Rochester Female Charitable Society.
 The Asylum was located on South Sophia Street (now South Plymouth Avenue) and later moved to Hubbell Park.
-After a tragic fire on January 8, 1901, the Asylum was moved to Pinnacle Hill, reconstructed as a series of cottages called the Hillside Home (now Hillside Children's Center, part of Hillside Family of Agencies).
-The Charitable Society also founded Rochester City Hospital on Buffalo Street (now West Main Street), where the old Buffalo Street Cemetery was located.
-Construction on the hospital began in 1845 but it was not occupied until 1863.
-By 1838 Rochester was the largest flour-producing city in the world.
+Following a fire on January 8, 1901, that killed 31 residents, the Asylum was relocated to Pinnacle Hill and reconstructed as a series of cottages called the Hillside Home (now Hillside Children's Center, part of Hillside Family of Agencies).
+The Charitable Society also founded Rochester City Hospital on Buffalo Street (now West Main Street), on the site of the old Buffalo Street Cemetery.
+Construction on the hospital began in 1845, but it was not occupied until 1863.
+By 1838, Rochester was the largest flour-producing city in the world.